raj-pandey55/ParkinPredict/README.md

 The dataset can be used to train a machine learning model to detect Parkinson's disease.
 The model can then be used to predict whether a new individual has Parkinson's disease based on their features.

-• Install the required Python libraries:
+• Install the required Python libraries: numpy pandas sckit-learn

-• Download the Parkinson's Disease Detection Dataset:
+• Download the Parkinson's Disease Detection Dataset

-• Run the following command to train the model:
+• Run the following command to train the model
 Python
 python model.py

-• Once the model is trained, you can use it to make predictions on new data:
+• Once the model is trained, you can use it to make predictions on new data

 # Example: